-Inventio is an online literary magazine that publishes short stories, poetry and non-fiction.
-Since its creation in 2017 by York University’s Professional Writing Students’ Association, the webzine has been a platform for the literary talent of York University’s students and faculty.
+Inventio is an online literary magazine that publishes these discoveries.
+Whether short stories, poetry, non-fiction, or blended-genre compositions, we share what you create.
+Since its beginnings in 2017 through York University’s Professional Writing Students’ Association, Inventio has been a platform for the literary talent of post-secondary students across Canada.

 Advising Editor – Professor Dunja Baus